dayton-outar/devops/automation/autotools/README.md

 # Autotools Cheat Sheet

-This folder contains material from the Jupiter project source code repository for the No Starch Press book, Autotools, 2nd Edition.
+This folder contains material from the [Jupiter](./jupiter/) project source code repository for the No Starch Press book, Autotools, 2nd Edition.

-The book covers the following key areas:

- 1. Introduction to Autotools: An overview of the purpose and benefits of using the Autotools suite in software development projects.

- 2. Autoconf: Detailed explanations of Autoconf, a tool responsible for generating configuration scripts that adapt software builds to various system environments and requirements.

- 3. Automake: In-depth coverage of Automake, a tool that simplifies the process of writing Makefiles to manage project compilation and installation.

- 4. Libtool: A thorough exploration of Libtool, a utility for managing shared libraries on different platforms and handling their versioning and linking.

- 5. M4 Macro Language: An explanation of the M4 macro language, which is extensively used by the Autotools for defining templates and generating scripts.

- 6. Best Practices: Guidance on best practices for using Autotools effectively, addressing common issues, and making projects more portable.

- 7. Debugging and Troubleshooting: Strategies for debugging configuration and build issues that may arise while using Autotools.

- 8. Case Studies: Real-world case studies demonstrating how to apply Autotools in various types of projects.

 Autotools is a comprehensive guide to the GNU Autotools, a collection of tools used in Unix-based systems for building, configuring, and distributing software projects.
-The book would delve into various components of the Autotools suite, which includes Autoconf, Automake, Libtool, and related utilities.
+The book would delve into various components of the Autotools suite, which includes **Autoconf**, **Automake**, **Libtool**, and related utilities.

+## The Need for Configuration

+> Originally, configuration scripts were hand-coded shell scripts designed to set environment variables based on platform-specific characteristics.
+They also allowed users to configure package options before running `make`.
+This approach worked well for decades, but as the number of Linux distributions and Unix-like systems grew, the variety of features and installation and configuration options exploded, so it became very difficult to write a decent portable configuration script.
+In fact, it was much more difficult to write a portable configuration script than it was to write makefiles for a new project.
+Therefore, most people just created configuration scripts for their projects by copying and modifying the script for a similar project.
+>
+> ...
+The number of GNU project packages had grown to hundreds, and maintaining consistency across their separate build systems had become more time-consuming than simply maintaining the code for these projects.
+These problems had to be solved.
+>
+> **Autoconf** changed this paradigm almost overnight.

 ## **Overview**

+> The Autotools provide you with a build environment that allows your project to build successfully on future versions or distributions with virtually no changes to the build scripts.

+> About the only time it makes sense not to use the Autotools is when you’re writing software that will only run on non-Unix [POSIX-compliant] platforms, such as Microsoft Windows.

 Autotools provides a framework for creating portable and flexible build systems.
 It typically consists of these key files:
 - **configure.ac**: Input file for `autoconf`, specifies checks and options.
 - **Makefile.am**: Input file for `automake`, specifies build targets.